amelhaoui/mean-app/README.md

 There is no verification in terms of cookies (like CSRF token) or Auth

 Error messages don’t give much information at the moment.

+In test suite, we don’t test about errors though implemented like adding same car or adding a car to two stations..